 Citrus pruning is necessary occasionally, mostly to keep the symmetrical, neat appearance typical to citrus trees.
 A few precautions to consider include pruning only after fruit picking has been completed but before the temperatures drop because pruning will make the tree more vulnerable to cold weather.

 If you’ve decided to harvest fruit within your own backyard, finding the right source from which to buy citrus trees in the Fort Myers area is a search that should begin and end right here with Beltran’s Nursery and Landscape.
 Our high-quality citrus trees will be healthy and free of disease or pests.
 We can also help with planting, mulching, and even planning.
-If you’d like to browse the tangelo, lemon, orange, and cocktail citrus trees, stop in at Punta Gorda or on Pine Island.
+If you’d like to browse the tangelo, lemon, orange, and cocktail citrus trees, stop in at Punta Gorda.
 We can also provide delivery and consultation by appointment; just call 239-362-4327.